open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // This field is required.
   int64 end_time_unixnano = 9;

-  // The set of attributes.
+  // attributes is a list of AttributeKeyValue.
 The value can be a string, an integer, a double
   // or the Boolean values `true` or `false`.
 Note, global attributes like
   // server name can be set as tags using resource API.
 Examples of attributes:
   //